ayushanand18/py-web-scraper/notes/DEVELOPMENT.md

 + Deploying this service on AWS is a good choice but I hit wall on this because setting up an instance on AWS requires a valid payment method (which I lack, and students discounts are also gone).
     + So, I deployed this service on Vercel as a cron-job which would run at 22:00 UTC -04:00 (i.e. 07:30 UTC +05:30) everyday.
     + Since SQLite is a serverless DB written in C, it essentially needs no server to be setup.
 It is stored as as a disk file in binary format.
++ While using the RSS Feed URL provided by Verge, it worked fine on till 4th April.
+However, on 5th April the domain stareted to redirect to an AWS S3 URL, and access curtailed.
+So, we created I switched the RSS Feed URL.
+Finally, the service deployed started working again.